ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 ## Requirements

-Running version of OpenGeoSys.
-Can be pip installed, container or CLI with utilities.
+- A running version of OpenGeoSys (it be installed via pip, as a container or as 'CLI with utilities' binary download
-It is assumed, that regardless of how OGS is installed, it is added to the environment variables and is accessible from CLI (command line interface).
+- It is assumed, that regardless of how OGS is installed, it is added to the environment variables and is accessible from the shell.
-In case of a problem, please consult [installation](https://www.opengeosys.org/docs/userguide/basics/introduction/) and [troubleshooting](https://www.opengeosys.org/docs/userguide/troubleshooting/get-support/).
+- In case of a problem, please consult the [installation](https://www.opengeosys.org/docs/userguide/basics/introduction/) and [troubleshooting](https://www.opengeosys.org/docs/userguide/troubleshooting/get-support/) pages.

-For viewing a mesh with PyVista, Python is required.
+- For viewing a mesh with PyVista, Python is required.
-To run the Jupyter notebook that accompanies this tutorial, the Python environment with Jupyter, PyVista, NumPy and Matplotlib packages is needed.
+- To run the Jupyter notebook that accompanies this tutorial, a Python environment with Jupyter, PyVista, NumPy and Matplotlib packages is needed.

-Note: this tutorial doesn't cover Python.
+Please note that this tutorial doesn't cover Python.
 The user is expected to have basic understanding of it.
 Alternatively, other tools capable of reading mesh files can be used (for example: [ParaView](https://www.paraview.org/)).

-Basic understanding of meshes would make following this tutorial easier but is not required.
+A basic understanding of meshes would make following this tutorial easier but is not required.

 ## Conventions

 If parameters can take different values (for example to apply them in different directions) variable part of command will be indicated by `$` sign followed by name.

 For example directional parameters set `-dx -dy -dz` will be indicated by `-d$direction $value`.
 This doesn't apply to code snippets, there the parameters will be written explicitly.